 Jesus & The Parable of Water

-The story of Lazarus13 illustrates how we often go through life unaware of how our actions affect others.
+The story of Lazarus 13 illustrates how we often go through life unaware of how our actions affect others.
 Lazarus, like the prodigal son, 14 is not literally “dead.”
-He is only asleep to the divinity in himself and others.
-Jesus’s waking of Lazarus is a parable that calls us all to wakefulness, 15 as we remove the hindrances (or ‘snares’) that block our rebirth in Christ.
+He is only asleep to the divinity within himself and others.
+Jesus’s waking of Lazarus is a parable that calls us all to wakefulness, 15 as we remove the hindrances (or “snares”) that block our rebirth in Christ.

 The fact that we cannot escape our trespasses is why it is so important that we pray The Lord’s Prayer every day.
 For by doing so we clean the slate and re-enter the living hour with a fresh start.
-Consider again at the life of Jesus.
-If there is one thing we can say for sure, it is that the Nazarene was a man who prayed hard and prayed a lot.
+Consider again the life of Jesus.
+If there is one thing we can say for sure, it is that he was a person who prayed hard and prayed a lot.
 16 This shows that as we get closer to a life in Christ our need for the Lord’s Prayer does not decrease but increases.

 Read Chapter 9: As We Forgive Those Who Trespass Against Us Meaning (Removing Our Hindrances Part II)